 - Skin is split open or gaping and may need stitches

 - Pain is SEVERE and not better 2 hours after taking pain medicine

 - Has a limp when walking

-- Unable to move leg or hip normally
+- Can't move hip, knee or ankle normally

 - Knee injury with a "snap" or "pop" felt at the time of impact